vasil-sarandev/Knowledge-base/misc/study-plan.md

 9. Message brokers

-I suggest you do the TicketMaster clone to put into practice all your refreshed knowledge.
+I suggest you do a URL-shortener to put into practice all your refreshed knowledge.

 Here are some other examples of what you can do: